 The following instructions are provided for macOS and Ubuntu.
 Windows is not yet available.

 Note: If you use IntelliJ or a similar IDE, you may want to follow the MXNet-Java on IntelliJ tutorial instead of these instructions.

 Step 1.
 Install dependencies:

-brew update brew tap caskroom/versions brew cask install java8 brew install opencv brew install maven
+brew update brew tap caskroom/versions brew cask install java8 brew install maven

 Step 2.
 Run the demo MXNet-Java project.

 Go to the MXNet-Java demo project’s README and follow the directions to test the MXNet-Java package installation.